-For other qualifications, see the main entrance requirements pages on the University website.
+For other qualifications see the main entrance requirements pages on the University website.

-Mature students and those taking other qualifications are encouraged to contact our Admissions Office, to discuss the entry requirements for their qualifications.
+Mature students and those taking other qualifications are encouraged to contact our Admissions Office (at email@example.com) to discuss the entry requirements for their qualifications.

-Applicants are required to submit one or two school/college essays as examples of written work prior to interview.
+Applicants are required to submit two pieces of written work.

 Applicants are required to sit a Cambridge Colleges Registered Assessment.